12q1/local_docs/words/adolescence.md

-# adolescence
+# Adolescence

 ---
-## Noun #noun
+#noun
 - **The transitional period of physical and psychological development between childhood and maturity.**
  - _Example: During adolescence, the body and mind go through many complex changes, some of which are difficult to deal with._
 ---

 ### Synonyms